lungs

 City of Hope’s Smoking Cessation Program employs a variety of methods to help patients stop smoking, including support groups, tobacco use assessments, individual counseling, Rapid Action Plans for relapses and same-day phone counseling for new patients and at-risk patients.

 Hypnosis is a state of mind in which the participant experiences a heightened level of focus and concentration.
-In this state, a person can more readily and easily absorb suggestions that are intended to help the person in hypnotic state change their unhealthy behaviors.
+In this state, a person can more readily and easily absorb suggestions that are intended to help the person in hypnotic state change unhealthy behaviors.

 “Children can enter into that state of mind very easily.
 If you’ve ever observed them playing, you see how focused and deeply absorbed they are in what they’re doing.
 Adults can experience this too, becoming deeply absorbed in a piece of music or an exciting sporting event so you don’t even notice how time passes or what’s happening around you, for example.”